 It’s why I developed a fascination with the supernatural.
 It was quite natural to me.
 Apparitions, unexplained noises and poltergeist activity – I had experienced them all before I was ten years old.
 It not only makes a person believe, but we have insight when other people are claiming to see things.
 You can kind of see it in their eyes when they’re telling the truth.
 It’s the same look people get when they’re telling you that something they saw wasn’t a ghost, but know in their hearts it really was.

 The dining room.
-This is there their bedroom was during our teenage years.
+This is where their bedroom was during our teenage years.
 The gatepost to the rest of the house, where you had to pass mom.

 It’s also the sunniest room in the house.
 This is my stuff.
 The captain’s desk, the sailor’s trunk – it’s in danger of getting a nautical feel.
 This is the room the carpet came up in.
 There was a love seat in here.
-I kept seeing a photo from this summer in my mind whenever I came in here.
+I kept seeing a photo from the summer we shared the house as a family in my mind whenever I came in here.
 The family sitting on that love seat, draped over each other.
 I couldn’t bear walking on the same floor they had, and the carpet got pulled up.
 I planned on doing it anyway, but it became imperative that it was at that moment.